Dasol: Japanese occupation

-On November 6, 1944, while guarding convoy Ma-Ta 31, Japanese cruiser Kumano was attacked by a US submarine wolf-pack consisting of the Batfish, Guitarro, Bream, Raton and the Ray.
+On November 6, 1944, while guarding convoy Ma-Ta 31, the Japanese cruiser Kumano was attacked by a US submarine wolf-pack consisting of the Batfish, the Guitarro, the Bream, theRaton and the Ray.
 In all, the American submarines launched 23 torpedoes towards the convoy, two of which struck the Kumano.
 The first hit destroyed the ship's recently replaced bow, and the second damaged its starboard engine room.
-Kumano escaped and was towed to Dasol Bay by the cargo ship Doryo Maru, and from there the ship was moved to the beach and underwent repairs.
-On November 25, 1944, Kumano came under aerial attack by aircraft launched by the USS Ticonderoga.
+The Kumano escaped and was towed to Dasol Bay by the cargo ship Doryo Maru, and from there the ship was moved to the beach and underwent repairs.
+On November 25, 1944, the Kumano came under aerial attack by aircraft launched by the USS Ticonderoga.
 Five torpedoes and four 500 pound bombs struck the ship, and rolled over and sank in about 31 m (100 ft) of water.